microsoft/code-with-engineering-playbook/observability/readme.md

 ## Pitfalls to avoid

 Read more [here](pitfalls.md) to understand what to watch out for while designing and building an observable system

-## What is collected

-1. **Latency**: Time taken to service a request.
-2. **Traffic**: Measurement of how much demand is placed on the system, typically number of requests per second.
-3. **Errors**: Errors, application faults and traces with adequate information on error messages.
-4. Identify a unique value (correlation identifier) that will be consistently tagged with data.

-In addition to above, engineers are encouraged to have conversations to understand other logs, metrics, data that adds value to the customer.

 ## Recommended Tools and Approaches